 - Cleft palate

 - Deformed extremities

 A child who experiences sudden facial paralysis should go to the emergency room for immediate diagnosis.
-In many instances, facial paralysis symptoms will disappear on their own within a few days or weeks.
+Most facial paralysis symptoms in kids will disappear on their own within a few days or weeks.

 Pediatric Bell’s Palsy Symptoms

-Bell’s palsy symptoms may vary based on the child and can range from mild facial weakness to total facial paralysis.
+Bell’s palsy symptoms can vary based on the child and can range from mild facial weakness to total facial paralysis.

 - Inability to close the eye on one side of the face

 - Weakness in the upper and lower portions of the face